RSingh-07/Placement-Prep/README.md

 # Placement-Prep

-A collection of my coding projects and practice for placement preparation.
-Includes DSA solutions, algorithms, and small apps built in C, Java, and Python.
+This repository contains a collection of coding projects and practice solutions focused on placement preparation.
+The repository includes basic C++ programs, algorithms, and problem-solving exercises.
+The aim is to help you practice essential coding concepts and improve problem-solving skills for technical interviews.

 ## cpp_files